6 Myths About SOPs Every Entrepreneur Should Know

 Recurring revenue allows an organization to get out of the chaos of day-to-day survival, and actually plan for the future.
 Repeatable processes, or standard operating procedures (SOPs) are the clearly defined and documented ways of working that align teams’ and entire organizations’ output.
 A few examples include the way products/services get sold, the way they get delivered, or even the way in which team members resolve conflict with customers and with each other.Repeatable processes make it possible for a business to grow in employee count, in revenue, and in profitability by providing predictability.They give clarity on how things should happen.
 Just like a business needs recurring revenue to scale, it needs repeatable internal processes to deliver its product or service with consistency and integrity.

 Many entrepreneurs have read the books and listened to the experts, and they believe everything I just said…in theory.
-But there’s a difference between understanding a benefit, and knowing how to get it.2.
+But there’s a world of a difference between understanding something, and knowing how to make it happen.2.
 The few who develop solid repeatable processes struggle to communicate them.

 You should document every detail